Chart Color Schemes

 The level of cultural diversity witnessed in Charnwood was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Charnwood's cultural diversity was above average, with 22.5% of its population born overseas and 18.6% speaking a language other than English at home.
-Christianity was the dominant religion in Charnwood, comprising 43.6% of people.
-Notably, the 'Other' category comprised 1.8%, slightly higher than the Australian Capital Territory's average of 1.4%.
+Charnwood's population shows above-average cultural diversity, with 22.5% born overseas and 18.6% speaking a language other than English at home.
+Christianity is the predominant religion in Charnwood, accounting for 43.6%.
+The category 'Other' is slightly overrepresented compared to Australian Capital Territory figures (1.8% vs 1.4%).

 Frequently Asked Questions - Diversity